ansible/ansible-container/proposals/secrets.md

   web:
     command: []
     ports: []

     secrets:

       web_secret:  # the source of the secret, defined in top-level secrets

         docker:
           - web_secret_password  # Short form

           - source: web_secret_password   # Or, alternatively, the long form
             target: web_secret
             uid: '103'
             gid: '103'
             mode: 0440

         k8s:
           - mount_path: /etc/foo  # mount as a volume
+            name: foo-secrets # Names the volume to match it to the volumeMount
             read_only: true

           # Or, alternatively...

-          - mount_path: /etc/foo  # mount as volume, using `items` to pick specific keys
+          - mount_path: /etc/foo  # mount as volume, using `items` to pick specific keys and name the volume after the secret 'web_secret'
             read_only: true
             items:
               - key: password
                 path: my-group/password

           # Use as environment variable
           - env_variable: WEB_PASSWORD
             key: password

         openshift:
           - mount_path: /etc/foo  # mount as a volume
+            name: foo-secrets # Names the volume to match it to the volumeMount
             read_only: true

           # Or, alternatively...

-          - mount_path: /etc/foo  # mount as volume, using `items` to pick specific keys
+          - mount_path: /etc/foo  # mount as volume, using `items` to pick specific keys and name the volume after the secret 'web_secret'
             read_only: true
             items:
               - key: password
                 path: my-group/password

           # Use as environment variable
           - env_variable: WEB_PASSWORD
             key: password

 secrets:
   web_secret:
     password: web_password   # variable defined in vault
 ```

 ### Top-level secrets